Haskell-OpenAPI-Code-Generator/Haskell-OpenAPI-Client-Code-Generator/README.md

 ## Troubleshooting naming conflicts
 Naming conflicts can happen, sometimes a little manual adjustment is needed.
 With the following options naming conflicts can be resolved.
+It can happen, that the names get so long, that they are longer than the file system supports.

 - `property-type-suffix`
 - `response-type-suffix`